Cavity Quantum Electrodynamics with Hyperbolic van der Waals Materials

 Previously, the deep strong coupling regime has been experimentally realized in superconducting circuits, where $g_{\rm eff}$ becomes comparable to the microwave photon frequency.
-In the present setting, the use of ultrathin $\textit{h}$-BN slabs with nanometer-scale thicknesses enables one to reach the deep or extremely strong coupling regimes, where $g_{{\rm eff}}$ becomes comparable to or even exceeds a THz cavity frequency.
+In the present setting, the use of ultrathin $\textit{h}$-BN slabs with nanometer-scale thicknesses enables one to reach those regimes in the THz range, where $g_{{\rm eff}}$ becomes comparable to or even exceeds $\omega_{\boldsymbol{q}n}$.
 For instance, using the $\textit{h}$-BN parameters \cite{CJD14}, we estimate coupling strengths of order $g_{\boldsymbol{q}n}/\Omega_{z}=1.7\times\sqrt{(10{\rm \,nm})^{3}/(L^{2}d_{\boldsymbol{q}n})}$, which, together with the results of the effective confinement length $d_{{\boldsymbol q}n}$ in Fig.~\ref{fig_disp}b, can lead to $g_{\rm eff}\sim\Omega_z$ in nanoscale heterostructures.
 More specifically, one can attain $g_{\rm eff}\simeq 2.0\,\Omega_z$ for the $n=1$ principal branch when the cavity thickness (in-plane momentum cutoff) is set to be $d=5{\rm \,nm}$ ($\Lambda=2{\rm \,nm}^{-1}$).
 As demonstrated below, one important consequence of attaining $g_{\rm eff}\sim\Omega_z$ is that the electron mixes the otherwise independent cavity modes and creates a localized state at a frequency below the cavity resonance.
 We emphasize that this key feature is largely insensitive to a choice of the lateral size $L$ and thus remains even in the 2D thermodynamic limit $L/d\to\infty$.